savonet/book/installation.md

 opam](http://opam.ocaml.org/).
-This program, which is available on all major distributions and architectures, makes it easy to build programs written in OCaml by installing the required dependencies (the libraries the program needs to be compiled) and managing consistency between various versions.
-The opam packages for Liquidsoap and associated libraries are actively maintained in opam.\TODO{expliquer que tout est installé dans le rép `~/.opam/...`}
+This program, which is available on all major distributions and architectures, makes it easy to build programs written in OCaml by installing the required dependencies (the libraries the program needs to be compiled) and managing consistency between various versions: all of this can be installed by any user, and is generally stored in the `.opam` subdirectory of his home directory.
+The opam packages for Liquidsoap and associated libraries are actively maintained in opam.

 ### Installing opam